mewza/freedom_pool/README.md

 FreedomPool v1.36
 -----------------

-v1.36: Some bug fixes and I added MB / kb denomination for debugging info v1.35: It is finally super stable!
+v1.36: Some bug fixes and I added MB / kb denomination for debugging info.
+Still very solid, haven't had a
+       single unusual crash or weirdness happen in my 1M lines of C++ code app yet

+v1.35: It is finally super stable!
 Tested on both static and dynamic allocation models, on the device and
        OS X. Works and doesn't crash at all.